 - Lordosis: This is a condition that causes a cat’s spine to not grow properly.
 Hence, causing a spinal muscle to not reach its normal size.
 This causes a spine to sink into a cat’s body.
 This is a fatal condition, and although this disease affects all cats it is more commonly seen in this breed.

 - Pectus Excavatum: This is a chest bone deformity that results in horizontal narrowing of the chest.
 This condition causes the chest to appear flat or concave, rather than slightly convex.
 Cats with this condition can experience difficulty breathing, weight loss, coughing, reoccurring lung infection and other symptoms.
 The only available treatment is surgery.
 However, mild cases can improve without surgery.

+grooming glove to remove loose hair and distribute skin oils through the length of coat.
+The long-haired cats require a bit more care and have to be brushed three times a week.
+Use a fine-toothed comb to remove loose hair and prevent mats and tangles.
 Generally, this breed doesn’t shed a lot, but both short-haired and long-haired variety lose hair during shedding season.
 Hence, you will have to brush your cat more often during spring and fall.

 held in hands.
 Show your kids how to throw a soft ball and they will become inseparable friends with your cat.
 These cats get along well with other cats and dogs and enjoy having company.
 However, this is an attention seeking breed and these cats want to be the sole focus of their owners attention while playing.
 This is an energetic and playful cat that likes chasing things around the home.
 They can play by themselves with a roller circuit and be completely content.
 However, they mostly enjoy interacting with their owners.
 For this reason, try spending at least 20 minutes a day playing with your cat to keep her exercised and happy.